Elotuzumab (By injection)

 Warnings While Using This Medicine:

-- This medicine is used together with lenalidomide and other medicines.
-Lenalidomide can cause birth defects if either partner is using it during pregnancy or conception.
-Tell your doctor right away if your or your partner becomes pregnant.
+- This medicine is used together with lenalidomide and dexamethasone or pomalidomide and dexamethasone.
+Lenalidomide and pomalidomide can cause birth defects if either partner is using it during pregnancy or conception.
+Use an effective form of birth control during treatment with this medicine.
+Tell your doctor right away if you think you have become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have liver disease or any infection.
+- Tell your doctor if you have liver disease or any type of infection.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.